hitanshuvyas/gitp/README.md

 Wassup Anish?
-So waht are we learning today?
+So what are we learning today?